-14.6 - TRIAL READINESS CALENDAR
+RULE 14.6 - TRIAL READINESS CALENDAR

-- (a) Readiness to Proceed: Counsel must be ready to proceed at the scheduled time.
+- a) Readiness to Proceed: Counsel must be ready to proceed at the scheduled time.
 Conferences with the defendant, witnesses or other counsel must be held outside of court hours.
-The court may not be able to afford counsel time to confer prior to the hearing. - (1) Stand-in Counsel: Stand-In Counsel.
-Counsel actually engaged in trial, or in a preliminary hearing, must make arrangements to have other counsel appear specially for any matters that conflict with the trial or preliminary hearing - (b) Date set for Trial- Jury Trials: When the parties announce they are ready for trial, the parties announce that: - (1) The respective attorneys are prepared to commence the trial immediately; - (2) All pre-trial motions and discovery have been completed; - (3) All witnesses are readily available and have been interviewed by the respective attorneys; and, - (4) The attorneys' calendars permit them to commence the trial immediately and see it to conclusion. - (c) Proposed Jury Questionnaires: If counsel elects to do so, counsel shall submit proposed jury questionnaires to the court no less than fifteen (15) court days in advance of the trial date.
+The court may not be able to afford counsel time to confer prior to the hearing. - b) Stand-in Counsel: Stand-In Counsel.
+Counsel actually engaged in trial, or in a preliminary hearing, must make arrangements to have other counsel appear specially for any matters that conflict with the trial or preliminary hearing. - c) Date set for Trial- Jury Trials: When the parties announce they are ready for trial, the parties announce that: - i.
+The respective attorneys are prepared to commence the trial immediately;

+- ii.
+All pre-trial motions and discovery have been completed; - iii.
+All witnesses are readily available and have been interviewed by the respective attorneys; and. - iv.
+The attorneys' calendars permit them to commence the trial immediately and see it to conclusion. - d) Proposed Jury Questionnaires: If counsel elects to do so, counsel shall submit proposed jury questionnaires to the court no less than fifteen (15) court days in advance of the trial date.

 Upon receipt, the questionnaires shall not be officially filed by the clerk of the court, but shall be immediately forwarded by the clerk to the trial judge for review.
 Parties may only use written questionnaires, to be filled out by prospective jurors, upon a showing of good cause or in the interests of justice.
+If no proposed jury questionnaire is submitted pursuant to this rule, counsel will be deemed to have waived submission of proposed jury questionnaires.

+e) Jury Instructions:

-If no proposed jury questionnaire is submitted pursuant to this rule, counsel will be deemed to have waived submission of proposed jury questionnaires. - (d) Jury Instructions: - (1) Jury instructions shall comply with the California Rules of Court and, unless stipulated to the contrary by all parties and accepted by the trial judge, shall be CALCRIM instructions. - (2) The parties shall provide their requested instructions, with one separate copy for the Court and one separate copy for each opposing counsel, on the morning of the first day of trial unless the trial judge has directed to the contrary.
-No instruction shall identify the party making the request. - (3) Special instructions shall be accompanied by points and authorities separate from the proposed instruction.
-All blanks on form instructions shall be filled in so that the proposed instruction is complete. - (4) Compliance with this request is without prejudice to later requests to add or withdraw proposed instructions.
+- i.
+Jury instructions shall comply with the California Rules of Court and, unless stipulated to the contrary by all parties and accepted by the trial judge, shall be CALCRIM instructions. - ii.
+The parties shall provide their requested instructions, with one separate copy for the Court and one separate copy for each opposing counsel, on the morning of the first day of trial unless the trial judge has directed to the contrary.
+No instruction shall identify the party making the request. - iii.
+Special instructions shall be accompanied by points and authorities separate from the proposed instruction.
+All blanks on form instructions shall be filled in so that the proposed instruction is complete. - iv.
+Compliance with this request is without prejudice to later requests to add or withdraw proposed instructions.

-14.7 - COURT APPOINTED COUNSEL

-- (a) Only the Office of the Public Defender shall be appointed as counsel in all appointments authorized under Penal Code section 987, et al. In situations involving a conflict of interest filed by the Office of The Public Defender of San Benito County, a referral will be made to counsel who have contracted with the County to provide such representation.
-In the event no such counsel is available to accept appointment the court may appoint counsel from its appointments list. - (b) Appointment List The County Counsel's Office currently maintains a list of counsel who desire to receive appointments to represent indigent parties in criminal matters.
-To be included on the list, counsel may be required to submit a written application and satisfy the judicial officers of the court that counsel possess sufficient knowledge, education, experience, judgment, and ability to defend persons accused of serious crimes.
-The Juvenile Court shall maintain a separate court appointment list.
-Nothing in this rule is intended to limit the discretion of the court to appoint counsel deemed appropriate by the court to represent an indigent defendant.
-The court retains full discretion to remove from the appointment list any counsel who fails to appear for court appearances, fails to follow these Rules or the California Rules of Court or fails to demonstrate the minimum level of proficiency in legal work deemed appropriate by judges of the court.
+RULE 14.7- TRAFFIC (REPEALED, NUMBER RESERVED)

+(Repealed 7-1-24) (Eff.
+1/1/25)

-14.8 - BOND AND BAIL SCHEDULE
+RULE 14.8 - BOND AND BAIL SCHEDULE